Juanelorganelo/shield-ts/README.md

 ## Principles
 - We don't need [Option](https://en.wikipedia.org/wiki/Option_type) TypeScript is already `null` safe with `strictNullChecks` on.
 - Use as much of the existing type system types
-- Keep abstraction to a minimum
 - Keep the types/tools simple but powerful
+- Prefer linting to overly complex/hacky type definitions

 ## Installation
 SafeZone packages are available on the NPM Package Registry under the @safezone/ scope.